 San Diego to Joshua Tree – Beach to Desert

 One of the most amazing aspects of being on the West Coast is having access to everything from beautiful beaches to stunning desert landscapes and snowy mountains.
-There are several road trip options from Southern California taking in both of these differing views.
+There are several great road trips in California that begin in the south taking in both of these differing views.
 One of the best starts on the beaches of San Diego heading into the Cuyamaca Mountains towards Julian.
 Julian is a cute town known for it’s apple crops and great camping!

 From here, head to Anza-Borrego State Park to see wildflowers before heading to the unique Salton Sea area.
 Here you can see the quirky at Salvation Mountain and the stinky shores of the Salton Sea before making your way to Joshua Tree or Palm Springs.